Buddhist Ethics

 - Demonstrate a critical understanding of the concepts, beliefs and worldviews underlying the principles of ethics as presented in Buddhist traditions.

-- Develop the ability to skillfully reflect on the practice of Buddhist ethics and consequences of the experience to one’s ethical position and future application.
+- Develop the ability to skillfully reflect on the practice of Buddhist ethics and consequences of the experience to one’s current and future ethical position.

 - Critically evaluate and reflect on issues arising from applications of Buddhist ethical principles in a variety of contemporary contexts.